-Were the estimated salvage value to differ by 10% from management's estimates, the impact on impairment for the year ended 31 December 2020 would GEL 3,523 thousand (2019: GEL 1,779 thousand).
+If The estimated salvage value to will differ by 10% from management's estimates, there is no impact on impairment for the year ended 31 December 2021 (2020: GEL 3,523 thousand).

 Useful lives of property, plant and equipment.
 The estimation of the useful lives of items of property, plant and equipment is a matter of judgment based on the experience with similar assets.
 The future economic benefits embodied in the assets are consumed principally through use.
 However, other factors, such as technical or commercial obsolescence and wear and tear often result in the diminution of the economic benefits embodied in the assets.
 Management assesses the remaining useful lives in accordance with the current technical conditions of the assets and estimated period during which the assets are expected to earn benefits for the Company.
 The following primary factors are considered: (a) the expected usage of the assets; (b) the expected physical wear and tear, which depends on operational factors and maintenance programme; and (c) the technical or commercial obsolescence arising from changes in market conditions.